-We spoke to some engineers from the big phone firms to find out the actual answers and give you more information on why your battery can inexplicably die.
+We spoke to some engineers from the big phone firms to find out the answers and give you more information on why your battery can inexplicably die.

-1. Don't let your phone get too hot
+Don't let your phone get too hot

-High temperatures can speed up electrochemical reactions, lessening this aspect of the resistance.
+In the short term, lithium-ion batteries like the ones found in smartphones can actually perform better at high temperatures, as the heat lessens the internal resistance, which in turn can speed up electrochemical reactions.
 However this also stresses the battery, causing it to degrade faster and hold charge a little less well.

-Generally there's only a significant impact on the battery if the temperatures reach fairly extreme levels though and many phones even have built in ways to combat heat.
+Generally there's only a significant impact on the battery if the temperatures reach fairly extreme levels and many phones even have built in ways to combat heat.
 We asked a Samsung spokesperson about the effect of heat on their phones and they stated the following:

 "Our devices have temperature controls built in to ensure that the device and the battery will never get to a detrimental temperature, so if the device heats up we can downscale the processor to reduce the temperature."